ruby/www.ruby-lang.org/en/news/_posts/2019-11-23-ruby-2-7-0-preview3-released.md

     * open3
     * pstore
     * singleton
-  * The following default gems only promoted ruby-core, Not yet published at rubygems.org.
+  * The following default gems were only promoted at ruby-core, but not yet published on rubygems.org.
     * monitor
     * observer
     * timeout